 Add another tablespoon of oil and butter to the large skillet - enough to cover the bottom, and continue frying the potato patties until the batch is complete.

-So many different toppings to choose from.
+So many different toppings to choose from!
 If you are using Thanksgiving leftovers, gravy is a delicious and simple savory topping, while cranberry sauce adds a sweet element to the latkes.
-If you're looking to stay in the sweet lane, apple sauce is a classic topping.
+Want to stay in the sweet lane?
+Apple sauce is a classic topping.
 If you're looking for a party appetizer topping, caramelized onions and mushrooms with fresh thyme are a sophisticated option.
 If breakfast or brunch are in order, a fried egg and a squiggle of sriracha will do the trick.
-Or just add a dollop of sour cream for your midnight snack and call it a night.
+Or just add a dollop of sour cream and call it a night.

 Mashed potato latkes are a great side dish for a blackened grouper sandwich or tilapia with lemon butter sauce.
 If serving for brunch, potato cakes are a great side for smoked salmon quiche and cucumber gazpacho salad.
 For a fun meatless Monday, serve the potato pancakes with Caldo Verde and tasty tossed salad.